 The AirPods Max are outstanding for making calls and taking video meetings — even better than the Bose ANC700, which are excellent in their own right.
 I found that surrounding noises were very well muted, while voice clarity was superb.
 The AirPods Max are also very adept at handling wind noise.

-Before I get into fidelity, I do want to mention that I did some testing with Spatial Audio, which if you are unfamiliar, is a 3D sound competitor to Dolby Atmos, DTS Headphone:X, and the like.
+Before I get into fidelity, I do want to mention that I did some testing with Spatial Audio, which if you are unfamiliar, is a 3D sound technology that lets Apple make its headphones compatible with formats like Dolby Atmos Music.
 I think it is fun for watching movies, but I’m less enthusiastic about its implementation for music.
 It’s a cool feature, but not a selling point for me.

 When it comes to audio fidelity, the AirPods Max sound very good.
 In particular, I think the midrange has gorgeous presence and clarity — something that you don’t get as much of from the Sony XM4 since they have have a bump in the midbass that tends to crowd the vocal range.

 The Sony’s midbass bump is also notable because it lends the XM4 more punch, so when compared directly to the AirPods Max, the Apple cans seem less impactful.
 That doesn’t mean the AirPods Max lack solid bass.
 They actually get very deep — deeper than the Sony XM4 or Bose ANC 700 — so tonally everything is there.
 I just noticed that the bass guitar in many of the tracks I like to listen to was less prominent and the kick drum had a little less punch than with the XM4 and Bose headphones.
 But, as mentioned before, the more balanced midbass allows for the Max’s excellent midrange response.